• Skip to primary navigation

 Garnish with parsley and cotija or feta cheese.
 Serve family-style with tortilla chips or toast.

-Chorizo Shakshuka with Tortilla Chips
+Shakshuka with chorizo

 Hint: When hand-squeezing the tomatoes, consider doing so in a high-sided container then adding the smushed tomatoes to the pan as it’s a messy business.